bhavesh1129/First-Hacktoberfest2021-Contribution/README.md

 6. Add your changes
 7. Then Commit your changes
 8. And Push your code
-9. And finally make a new PR.:partying_face:
+9. And finally make a new PR.🥳
 ```